 Van, who is now a Member Ebearitus of FRB, was instrumental (intentionally or otherwise) in co-mingling friends and strangers from his online pub, and the inevitable result was its evolution into a living organism.

-In the autumn of 1990, someone left a posting on Max that any bears interested in gathering for conversation meet at John Galt’s Coffehouse on South Broadway, for drinks and desserts.
+In the autumn of 1990, someone left a posting to Max that any bears interested in gathering for conversation meet at John Galt’s Coffehouse on South Broadway, for drinks and desserts.
 For many of us, it was our first in-person encounter with some of the real people that had become online buddies.